oracle-livelabs/oml/oml/create-project-workspace/create-project-workspace.md

-# Oracle® Cloud Create Projects and Workspaces in Oracle Machine Learning Notebooks
+# Create Projects and Workspaces in Oracle Machine Learning Notebooks
 ## Introduction

 This lab walks you through the steps to create a project and a workspace in Oracle Machine Learning Notebooks.